 Under ESSA, states must measure the development of the English language proficiency skills of their English Learners (ELs) in grades K-12 on an annual basis.
 Pennsylvania uses the Assessing Comprehension and Communication in English State-to-State for English Learners (ACCESS for ELs) or the Alternate ACCESS for ELs to fulfill this requirement.
 The Alternate ACCESS for ELs is an assessment of English language proficiency for students in grades 1-12 who are classified as ELs and have significant cognitive disabilities that prevent their meaningful participation in the ACCESS for ELs assessment.
 IEP teams must determine which assessment is appropriate for an individual student who is an English learner.
 If the team determines the student will take the ACCESS for ELs assessment, it must document if the student will be taking it with or without accommodations, and list those accommodations.
-If the team determines the student will take the Alternate ACCESS for ELs assessment, the IEP must contain an explanation of why the student cannot participate in the ACCESS for ELs, why the Alternate ACCESS for ELs is an appropriate assessment for the student, and the team must document if the student will be taking the Alternate ACCESS for ELs with or without accommodations, and list those accommodations.
-If the IEP team determines that the student is unable to participate in one or more of the domains of either the ACCESS or Alternate ACCESS assessment (for example, the listening section of the test if the student is deaf), the IEP team must document that decision by checking those domains, and listing the reason(s) why the student cannot participate in the domains selected.
+If the team determines the student will take the Alternate ACCESS for ELs is an appropriate assessment for the student, and the team must document if the student is unable to participate in one or more of the domains of either the ACCESS or Alternate ACCESS assessment (for example, the listening section of the test if the student is deaf), the IEP team must document that decision by checking those domains, and listing the reason(s) why the student cannot participate in the domains selected.